projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 #.
 Edit the ``acrn-dm`` command line in ``install_win.sh`` as follows:
+   .. note:: Make sure you use Gvt-g ``-s 2,pci-gvt -G "$2"`` in acrn-dm command line.
+Now we cannot support to create windows image by Gvt-d.

    - Change ``-s 3,virtio-blk,./win10-ltsc.img`` to your path to the Windows 10 image.